 The researchers propose a modelbased approach to develop simple rules to predict the status of the ICU.
-The role of interpretability is paramount in practical settings: The approach provides health care workers with clear, easy-to-understand-and-communicate rules to make predictions about the risk of ICU congestion in the near future.
+The role of interpretability is paramount in practical settings: The approach provides health care workers with clear, easy-to-underpredictions about the risk of ICU congestion in the near future.
 They show that their method outperforms data-driven methods, which depend on historical data to identify patterns.
 Data-driven methods often only provide the end-user with a black box prediction.
 This manifests in the difference between health care workers having a laminated card with interpretable rules versus only being able to see a computer output with a predicted congestion risk and no context as to how the prediction was made.